google/open-location-code/Documentation/Reference/App_Developers.md

-# Supporting plus codes technology in apps and sites
+# Supporting Plus Codes technology in apps and sites

-This page gives guidelines for how to support plus codes in a website or mapping application.
+This page gives guidelines for how to support Plus Codes in a website or mapping application.
 These guidelines should make it clear that adding support for OLC is not onerous, but actually quite easy.

 > Note that with the availability of the [https://plus.codes website API](plus.codes_Website_API.md), these instructions really only apply to apps that require offline support.
 If your app or site can rely on a network connection, integrating with the API will give a better solution.

-# Supporting plus codes for search
+# Supporting Plus Codes for search

-To support plus codes for searching, there are three different cases:
+To support Plus Codes for searching, there are three different cases:

 * global codes, such as "796RWF8Q+WF"
 * local codes, such as "WF8Q+WF"
 * local codes with a locality, such as "WF8Q+WF Praia, Cabo Verde"